Attractive Nuisance: What It Is and Why You Should Care

 Sources

-1. Cornell Law.
-"Attractive nuisance doctrine."
+1. Cornell Law School. "attractive nuisance doctrine."

-2. NOLO.
+2. Nolo.
 "Attractive Nuisance Doctrine Definition."

 Kevin Payne